6 Goals Non-Profit Organizations Achieve with Text Messaging

 With Text Request, you can create as many keywords as you want, and even use them with your main office number (so people can text or call the same number).

 To keep things simple, you can also add a prompt to your website or print materials saying "Text [Volunteer] to [Your Number] for updates on [Volunteering]" - or whatever you might want people to subscribe for.
 (Yes, you can use DONATE.
 Check out the next section.)

 4. Take donations via text.

-Piggybacking on point #3, you can use keywords to boost your donations—and build your donor list in the process.
+Piggybacking on point #3, you can use keywords to boost your fundraising donations—and build your potential donor list in the process.
 How does that work?

 Create a keyword for DONATE (this takes about 12 seconds in Text Request).
 Then tell people to text you.
 On your homepage, add “Text DONATE to give."

 Add it to a slide in your presentation deck.
 Take a moment during your presentation to ask for financial support.
 If you have a donations page on your website, add it there, too.

 Okay, so telling people to text you is easy.
-How does that turn into dollars for your organization?
+How does that help you raise money for your organization?

 While you’re creating a keyword, you can also create an auto-reply for that keyword.
 The auto-reply is a message automatically sent to anyone who texts DONATE.
-All you have to do is include the link (URL) to your donations page, where people can enter their credit card info, PayPal email, or other details you need.
+All you have to do is include the link (URL) to your donation page, where people can enter their credit card info, PayPal email, or other details you need.

 A kind person texts in DONATE.
 They get back: "Thanks for donating!
 Just follow this link to your enter your payment info: your.org/donate."
 They click the link to give you money.

 Most non-profits spend a significant amount of time and resources trying to bring in donors and dollars.
 Keywords and auto-replies help you put that campaign on autopilot while spending very little.

 5. Follow up on past conversations.